newatoms/guides/storytelling/readme.md

 Storytelling is a buzzword, and with good reason.
 It makes for exciting communication.
 If done well, it stimulates the imagination, creates anticipation and evokes emotions.
 In this guide we collect the different elements of a good story, and a bunch of tips by other experts.

 ## These are the elements of a good story
-The first and foremost thing you should do when devising a story is figure out a central premise.
+The first and foremost thing you should do when devising a story is figure out **a central premise**.
 We kindly refer you to the [premise guide](formulate-a-premise) to learn about the six elements: a situation, a protagonist, an objective, a conflict, a disaster, an opponent.
 It works wonders to get these straight before starting your story.
-They are much like these other elements that are said to be crucial to good storytelling found in [this article](https://msu.edu/course/tc/842/SevenElements%20Story.htm).
+They are much like these other elements that are said to be crucial to good storytelling found in [this article](https://msu.edu/course/tc/842/SevenElements%20Story.htm):

 * **Strong three-dimensional characters** who change over time
 * **A confined space** - often referred to as a crucible